solarekm/otelcol-dynatrace/README.md

-# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver
+# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver# OpenTelemetry Collector with Dynatrace Receiver